octocatblain/Redstore-Ecommerce-Website-Front-end/README.md

-# RedsStore E-commerce Website
+# RedStore E-commerce Website

 >This the official ReadMe File for the Front-End part of this ecommerce website.
+[Website Link](https://redstore-4abf8.web.app/index.html)

 ## Description
 `The Redstore Ecommerce Website` is a simple [HTML](https://html.com/) web application for static content that includes a CART and ACCOUNT page.
 It was created from the basis of [popular ecommerce websites](https://www.creative.co.ke/top-10-e-commerce-platforms-in-kenya/)and everyone is welcome to use it.